 Youth ages 2nd-6th grade / 4-5:30pm / Tuesdays / February – April

 Do you love to dress in costume and act?
 Ever dreamed of being a Movie Director?
 Here’s your chance to try it out!
 Students will work together to script, storyboard, act in, direct and edit a movie of their own design!
 We will celebrate at the end of the last class with a screening for family and friends.
 Students will also get a DVD copy of the movie to take home.

 About the Instructor:

 Charlotte Taylor is a process.
-She is an experimental animator and the program coordinator/faculty of film and video production at a small college in Western North Carolina.
+She is an experimental animator and the program coordinator/faculty of film and video production at Blue Ridge Community College.
 Her research ranges from digital animation and handmade film to optical toys, and she is particularly interested in alternative forms of production and presentation.
 She earned an MFA from the University of Iowa and a BA from the University of Florida.
 Her work has screened at venues across the world, including: Ann Arbor Film Festival, MonoNoAware, Indie Grits Festival, Strange Beauty Film Festival, TIE, EFF Portland, FLEX Fest, and the Anthology Film Archives.
 She was the recipient of the 2012 Helen Hill Award from Indie Grits, for her film The Edge of Summer.
 She enjoys organizing and teaching community filmmaking workshops and is the President of Mechanical Eye Microcinema, a non-profit organization dedicated to providing equitable community access to media arts workshops, resources, and screenings.
 Charlotte is currently working on a direct animation music video and an animated 16mm essay film about women in Belegarth medieval combat.